Rebilly/api-definitions/CONTRIBUTING.md

 - Add `"#/parameters/collectionSort"` to Resource collection if Resource support sorting.
     - Define all sortable properties.

-## Feedback on design

-When a draft pull request is opened, there is a change being proposed.
-It may be a new API proposal, enhancing or fixing documentation for an existing API.

-Taking the time to review and provide feedback on APIs helps you manyfold by better understanding the entire collection of APIs.

-While not a requirement, we have a preference to use [conventional comments](https://conventionalcomments.org/) for pull request comments.

 ## Helpful resources

 - [Redocly CLI documentation](https://redoc.ly/docs/cli/)